-The American Historical Association George L. Mosse Prize was established in 2000 with funds donated by former students, colleagues, and friends of Professor Mosse, eminent scholar of European history.
-The prize is awarded annually for an outstanding major work of extraordinary scholarly distinction, creativity, and originality in the intellectual and cultural history of Europe since the Renaissance.
+The American Historical Association George L. Mosse Prize was established in 2000 with funds donated by former students, colleagues, and friends of Professor George L. Mosse, an eminent scholar of European history.
+The prize is awarded annually for an outstanding major work of European intellectual and/or cultural history dealing with a period after the Renaissance.
+Chosen works display extraordinary scholarly distinction, creativity, and originality.

 2022: Kira Thurman, Singing Like Germans

 Kira Thurman, Professor at the University of Michigan

 Singing like Germans: Black Musicians in the Land of Bach, Beethoven, and Brahms investigates the history of Black classical musicians in German-speaking Europe across the nineteenth and twentieth centuries.
 A study of musical interactions and transnational collaborations between Black performers and white Germans and Austrian listeners, the book explores the tension between the supposedly transcendental powers of classical music and the global conversations that developed about who could perform it.